hackclub/lonestar/README.md

 ## 🎯 The Goal
 We came into this weekend with 2 goals:
-1. To support Hack Clubbers to become more technical, to become better leaders, and to deepen friendships through collaborative coding projects.
+1. To support Hack Clubbers to become more technical, to become better leaders, and to deepen friendships through organising the event.
 2. To grow Hack Club’s community so it is inclusive and accessible to teenagers of all backgrounds.
 We made active outreach to under-represented, less-advantaged young people, including girls and girls of color, who don’t have computer science programs or professional mentors in their community.

+## 🏹 How we Reached The Goal
+1. Aileen, after being a part of the organising team of Horizon, decided she wanted to bring Days of Services to her community in Texas!
+She collaborated along with fellow hack clubbers from Texas - Zoya and Sarthak.
+Together they used Hack Club's resources to get funding, swag and workshop material for the event!
+2. Hack Club collaborated with the Girl Scouts of Southwest Texas to bring in 20 girl scouts who have never coded before!
+These Girl Scouts learnt the basics of web development and wiring from Zoya and Aileen who acted as both a role model and a mentor!

 ## 💸 The Budget
 [Open-sourced Transactions](https://hcb.hackclub.com/lonestar)